MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-F-Thermal-Protection/section-3280.511.md

 (3) *Alternative 3.* If the manufactured home is not equipped with an air supply duct system, or if the manufacturer elects not to designate the home as being suitable for the installation of a central air conditioning system, the manufacturer shall provide the following statement: “This air distribution system of this home has not been designed in anticipation of its use with a central air conditioning system.”

-Example Alternate 3COMFORT COOLING CERTIFICATEManufactured Home MfgPlant LocationManufactured Home Model
+Example Alternate 3COMFORT COOLING CERTIFICATE Manufactured Home Mfg Plant Location Manufactured Home Model

 The air distribution system of this home has not been designed in anticipation of its use with a central air conditioning system.